-Over the past six years, USDA has collaborated extensively with other federal partners to safeguard America's food supply, prevent foodborne illnesses and improve consumers' knowledge about the food they eat.
-We are working to strengthen federal food safety efforts and develop strategies that emphasize a three-dimensional approach to prevent foodborne illness: prioritizing prevention; strengthening surveillance and enforcement; and improving response and recovery.
+Over the past seven years, USDA has collaborated extensively with other federal partners to safeguard America's food supply, prevent foodborne illnesses and improve consumers' knowledge about the food they eat.
+We are working to strengthen federal food safety efforts and develop strategies that emphasize a three-pronged approach to prevent foodborne illness: prioritizing prevention; strengthening surveillance and enforcement; and improving response and recovery.

-- Adopted a zero tolerance policy for raw beef products containing six additional strains of shiga-toxin producing E. coli, prohibiting them like USDA already prohibits E. coli O157:H7.
-Enforcement to detect these dangerous pathogens and prevent them from reaching consumers began in March 2012.
+- Adopted a zero tolerance policy for raw beef products containing six strains of shiga-toxin producing E. coli, giving products that test positive for these six pathogens the same illegal and unsafe status USDA has long given products testing positive for E. coli O157:H7.
+Enforcement to detect these pathogens and prevent them from reaching consumers began in March 2012.

-- Set tougher standards for Salmonella and new standards for Campylobacter which will reduce the occurrence of these pathogens in poultry.
+- Set tougher standards for Salmonella and new standards for Campylobacter on poultry carcasses, which will reduce the occurrence of these pathogens in poultry.
 USDA expects these actions to prevent as many as 25,000 foodborne illnesses annually.

-- Developed the first ever Salmonella standard for chicken parts, which are more commonly purchased than whole carcasses.
-USDA estimates these new standards will reduce illnesses by about 50,000 annually.
+- Developed the first ever Salmonella and Campylobacter standards for chicken parts, which are more commonly purchased than whole carcasses.
+USDA estimates these new standards will reduce illnesses by about 50,000 annually, helping the agency meet Healthy People 2020 goals.

 - Implemented in 2012 a new "test and hold" policy.
 Such a policy could have prevented 44 recalls of unsafe foods between 2007 and 2009.
 Facilities are now required to hold product until microbiological testing can determine whether it is safe to release into commerce.
 This policy will significantly reduce consumer exposure to unsafe meat products.

-- Launched the Public Health Information System, a modern, comprehensive database that will allow the Agency to identify public health trends and food safety violations more effectively at more than 6,000 plants where FSIS ensures the safety of the products produced.
+- Launched the Public Health Information System, a modern, comprehensive data management system that is allowing the Agency to identify public health trends and food safety violations more effectively at more than 6,000 plants where FSIS ensures the safety of the products produced.
+In 2015, PHIS was connected to Customs and Border Patrol systems, which helps the two agencies work together to stop imported meat from entering commerce without necessary reinspection by U.S. food safety personnel.

-- Began testing additional components of ground beef, including bench trim, and issued new instructions to our employees requiring that they verify that plants follow sanitary practices in processing beef carcasses.
-We also issued consolidated, more effective field instructions on how to inspect for E. coli O157:H7 contamination.
+- Began testing additional components of ground beef, including bench trim, and issued new instructions to our employees directing them to verify that plants follow sanitary practices in processing beef carcasses.
+We also issued more effective instructions to inspectors on how to inspect for E. coli O157:H7 contamination.

 - Announced new procedures that will allow the Agency to trace contaminated ground beef back to its source more quickly, remove it from commerce, and find the root cause of the incident to prevent it from recurring.

-- Proposed better record keeping requirements for retail outlets that produce ground beef.
+- Required better record keeping by retail outlets that produce ground beef.
 Such records can help investigators more quickly determine the source of a foodborne illness outbreak and remove potentially contaminated product from commerce.

 - Worked closely with FDA and CDC on strengthening communications and collaboration.
-This year, the three agencies collectively formed the Interagency Food Safety Analytics Collaboration (IFSAC), which focuses on projects related to foodborne illness source attribution and will try to improve the classification of foods implicated in foodborne disease outbreaks.
+The three agencies have collectively formed the Interagency Food Safety Analytics Collaboration (IFSAC), which focuses on projects related to foodborne illness source attribution and will try to improve the classification of foods implicated in foodborne disease outbreaks.

 - Collaborated with FDA on the Food Safety Modernization Act's Produce Safety rulemaking process.
 Among other activities, USDA is providing technical assistance to FDA, developing research, education and outreach efforts to support producers of all sizes, and providing expertise in areas such as soil amendment use and the co-management of food safety and conservation goals.